 Can cats eat Strawberries?

 Yes.
 Strawberries are non-toxic to cats and small amounts are safe.
-They're not a useful food — cats can't taste sweetness — but a lick or nibble isn't a concern.
+They're not a useful food for an obligate carnivore — cats can't taste sweetness — but a lick or nibble isn't a concern.

 What's the full picture?